wtplant/clean/README.md

 **williamplant.net**

 This is my personal website, with links to all of my projects.
-The website, and the projext were  built with Python using the Django Web Framework.
+The website, and the project were  built with Python using the Django Web Framework.
 It was deployed via AWS Lightsail and an Apache Web Server.

 **TO START, THE PROJECT RESIDES IN THE FOLLOWING DIRECTORY ON THE SERVER:**